Linh91/CV/README.md

 I began Makers Academy with basic HTML and CSS knowledge and completed the course by successfully building a [command-line web browser](https://github.com/ffasolin/web-browser) as my final project and this was considered an almost impossible project to complete by my peers.
 As an intensive course, Makers Academy has shown me that I have the ability to pick up new technologies quickly and which saw me learning Ruby and JavaScript to a high level within a short space of time.

 The ability to learn and pick up new things quickly has been apparent in my previous work experience.
 Having started as a Digital Assistant with no prior experience I was about to adapt and pick up new concepts and technologies quickly.
-Within a short space of time my role developed multiple responsibilities across different areas (Web development, Ad ops, Content editor).
+Within a short space of time my role developed with multiple responsibilities across different areas (Web development, Ad ops, Content editor).

 I have no doubt that I will be able to bring this with me into my next role and I am confident that I will be able to get stuck in to whatever comes my way.

 #### Teamwork

 I believe good teamwork comes with positivity, support and good communication.
 Having worked in numerous high-pressured environment, I was able to stay open-minded and optimistic.
-I believe communication is key, the importance of this was apparent when working in group projects.
+I believe communication is key, the importance of this was apparent when working in group projects at Makers Academy.

-Having experience a close knit team whilst volunteering in Tanzania, I developed a strong set of skills in working with others as a part of a team.
-I was able to develop this further within Makers which saw me working is various teams using the practices of extreme programming values.
+Having experience a close knit team whilst volunteering in Tanzania, I developed a strong set of skills in working with others as part of a team.
+I was able to develop this further within Makers Academy which saw me working is various teams in an agile enviroment with extreme programming values.

 #### Self motivated & driven

 HTML and CSS were beneficial to my previous role as Digital Assistant, so I took it upon myself to teach myself basic coding in my spare time.
-I discovered my passion for programming, I found coding to be enjoyable and mentally stimulating.
+There I discovered my passion for programming.
+I found coding to be enjoyable and mentally stimulating.
 This lead me to pursue a career in development and join Makers Academy.

 ## Education
 #### Makers Academy (April to June 2017)